USDA-SCINet/scinet-site/sn_collections/_events/2023-08-01-carpentries.md

   url: https://forms.office.com/g/fU15fyg4Fa
 ---

+This workshop will be held August 1-2, from 12-5 pm EDT.

-The focus of this workshop is on working with genomics data, and data management and analysis for genomics research, including best practices for organization of bioinformatics projects and data, use of command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing. <!--excerpt-->
+The focus of the workshop is on working with genomics data, and data management and analysis for genomics research, including best practices for organization of bioinformatics projects and data, use of command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing. <!--excerpt-->

 Sign up for this course by filling out [this form](https://forms.office.com/g/fU15fyg4Fa)